UPF Q&A

 An advisor can contact you for clarification on anything that is unclear in your application.
 If your application is clear enough for us to assess but fails to achieve a satisfactory rating, we will not contact you for clarification.

-We will contact you if we reject your application because it does not score highly enough on the scheme's criteria and minimum scores.
+We will contact you if we reject your application because it does not score highly enough on the facility's criteria and minimum scores.

 Once the maximum subsidy amount is reached, no more funds are available for your project.

-If your project proposal for UPF 1 was rejected for this reason, it does not guarantee your priority or automatic eligibility for UPF 2.
-Read the UPF 2 criteria carefully to identify any changes needed to your project proposal.
+If your project proposal for UPF1 or 2 was rejected for this reason, it does not guarantee your priority or automatic eligibility for UPF3.
+Read the UPF3 criteria carefully to identify any changes needed to your project proposal.

 For more information on reconstruction in Ukraine, visit the Netherlands government's website Nederlandse hulp voor Oekraïne (Dutch Aid for Ukraine).
 This website is in Dutch.